stevieclean/UNCG-CSE-Senior_Proj/README.md

 # Development

 For first time building you may need to install necessary Node Modules.
-To do so, simply run the following command inside the "Cure" directory:
+To do so, simply run the following command through 'cmd' inside the "Cure" directory:

-meteor npm install --save @babel/runtime @fortawesome/fontawesome-free bootstrap tiny-date-picker leaflet leaflet-geosearch
+meteor npm install --save @babel/runtime @fortawesome/fontawesome-free bootstrap jquery popper.js tiny-date-picker leaflet leaflet-geosearch